Upson County DUI Court Process

 The Court Process Timeline

-The DUI court process in Upson County typically follows these steps:
+The DUI court process in Upson County typically follows these stages:

 1. Arraignment (First Appearance)

-• When it Happens: Your arraignment is usually scheduled within a few weeks of your arrest.
-The exact date and time will be on your citation or a notice from the court.
+- When it Happens: The arraignment is your first official court appearance, usually scheduled within a few weeks of your arrest.
+You will receive a notice with the date, time, and location.

-• What to Expect: At your arraignment, the judge will inform you of the charges against you, your rights (including the right to an attorney), and the potential penalties you face.
-You will also be asked to enter a plea.
+- What to Expect: At the arraignment, the judge will formally read the charges against you.
+You will be advised of your rights, including the right to an attorney and the right to remain silent.

 2. Pre-Trial Hearings